diamirio/Endpoints/README.md

 `AnyClient` is the default implementation of the `Client` protocol and can be used as-is or as a starting point for your own dedicated client.

-You'll usually need to create your own dedicated client that either subclasses `AnyClient` or delegates the encoding of requests and parsing of responses to an `AnyClient` instance, as done here:
+You'll usually need to create your own dedicated client that either subclasses `AnyClient` or delegates the encoding of requests and decoding of responses to an `AnyClient` instance, as done here:

 ```swift
 class GiphyClient: Client {